Arlen22/TiddlyServer/README.md

 ### Source code version
  1. Download and unzip the source code from the latest release of TiddlyServer: https://github.com/Arlen22/TiddlyServer/releases
  1. Download and unzip the source code from the latest release of TiddlyWiki5 into the TiddlyServer folder: https://github.com/Jermolene/TiddlyWiki5/releases
+    * Or run `npm install`, then move the tiddlywiki folder from *inside* the node_modules folder to *beside* it.
+After that you may delete the node_modules folder.
  1. Rename the `TiddlyWiki5-x.x.x` folder to just `tiddlywiki`.
  1. Copy `example-settings.json` and rename it `settings.json`.
  1. Configure your tree with the actual folders you want to serve.
 See below for details on settings.json.